Meeker Home Museum

 An Intriguing History

 In October 1869, Nathan Cook Meeker visited the Colorado Territory and other western states on a reporting assignment.
 He was impressed with the spectacular beauty and natural resources of Colorado.
-Land was plentiful and government land was available under the Homestead Act of 1862.
 Before he returned east, Meeker was dreaming of a new home in the American West.

-- Food and beverages not allowed in the home.
+- Food and beverages are not allowed in the home.

-- City ordinance does not permit smoking (tobacco or otherwise) in the museum or within 50 feet of any of the entrance.
+- City ordinance does not permit smoking, including electronic cigarettes and other vaping devices, in the museum or within 25 feet of any of the building entrances.